sagravela/recommendation_engine/README.md

-# Recommendation Engine with Tensorflow Recommenders
+# E-commerce Recommendation Engine

-This project implements a recommendation system using TensorFlow Recommenders (TFRS).
-The system is designed to provide personalized product recommendations based on user interactions such as searches, clicks, add-to-cart actions, and purchases.
-The dataset used consists of user interaction data from an e-commerce platform.
+This project demonstrates the end-to-end implementation of a deep learning-based recommendation system using TensorFlow Recommenders (TFRS).
+The system is designed to deliver personalized product recommendations by analyzing user interactions such as searches, clicks, add-to-cart actions, and purchases.
+It leverages a dataset of user interaction data sourced from an e-commerce platform and applies advanced deep learning techniques to model user preferences.
+This approach enhances the shopping experience by providing highly relevant product suggestions tailored to individual users, making the recommendation system both accurate and scalable.

 ## Features

-- **User Interaction Data**: Utilizes various user interactions including searches, clicks, add-to-cart actions, and purchases to generate recommendations.
-- **TensorFlow Recommenders**: Leverages TFRS to build, train, and evaluate the recommendation models.
+- **Unified Model Architecture**: Integrates the entire recommendation system into a single cohesive model, including all necessary preprocessing layers.
-- **Embeddings**: Uses embeddings for users and items to capture latent features and improve recommendation accuracy.
+- **Advanced Embeddings**: Utilizes embeddings for both users and items to capture and leverage latent features, enhancing recommendation precision.
-- **Query Search**: Allows recommendations based on product search queries, product names, categories, and characteristics.
+- **Deep Neural Network**: Employs a multi-layered deep neural network on top of embeddings to model complex user-item interactions and improve recommendation quality.
+- **Multi-Task Learning Capabilities**: Supports various tasks, including retrieval and ranking, within the same framework to streamline performance.
-- **Retrieval Model**: Focuses on efficient retrieval of the most relevant products for a given user query.
+- **Efficient Retrieval**: Optimizes the retrieval process to quickly identify and suggest the most relevant products for user queries.
-- **Ranking Ordering**: Optimizes the ranking of recommended products based on user preferences and relevance.
+- **Enhanced Ranking**: Refines the ordering of recommended products based on user preferences and contextual relevance.
-- **Customizable**: Easy to extend with additional features and interactions.
+- **Flexible and Extensible**: Designed to be easily adaptable with additional features and interactions to suit diverse use cases.

+## Get Started
+Try out the demo on [Hugging Face Space](https://huggingface.co/spaces/sagravela/demo_recommendation_engine).